Introduction to Configuration Tasks

 A running production continues to run even when you close the Management Portal.

-For additional background, see Core Concepts in Monitoring Productions.
+For additional background, see Core Concepts.

 Introduction to Settings